Benarivo66/shopping-cart/README.md

 /*
 Does /payment work on the deployed app?
-Create issue - Each user should have it's own cart
-Why it doesn't redirect to the real success.html or cancel.html Remove any from RequestUser types
-When to adjust products - when added to cart?
+Why it doesn't redirect to the real success.html or cancel.html When to adjust products - when added to cart?
 Or when paid for?
-Find suitable query to get cart
 **/